EthannHongg/Flappy-Pong/README.md

 # Flappy-Pong
 Flappy ping pong ball rather than flappy bird with a thousand twists!

-6 levels with changing obstacle speeds, angles, intervals, directions.
+6 levels with changing obstacle speeds, angles, intervals, directions, and settings.

 Created using Unity, C#, and Ethan's hard work.